City of Philadelphia trusted site

 Biography of Commissioner Omar Sabir

-Commissioner Omar SabirOmar Sabir was elected on November 5, 2019 and sworn in as City Commissioner of the County of Philadelphia on January 6, 2020.
-His primary goal as Commissioner is to empower and enable all Philadelphians to participate in the voting process by addressing voter apathy and educating communities about the importance of civic engagement.
+Commissioner Omar SabirOmar Sabir was elected on November 5, 2019, and sworn in as City Commissioner of the County of Philadelphia on January 6, 2020.
+In 2024, he was voted Chairman by the other two Commissioners.
+As Chairman, he is committed to empowering all Philadelphians to participate in the voting process, tackling voter apathy, and educating communities on civic engagement..

-Prior to his election, Commissioner Sabir focused his career on community advocacy.
-He served as a senior staffer in the Office of Pennsylvania State Senator Vincent Hughes and held senior roles at the Nathaniel Sabir Memorial Scholarship Fund, Citizens for State Representative Louise Williams Bishop, and the First Judicial District of Pennsylvania.
-Early in his career, Commissioner Sabir served as a union construction worker where he gained critical insight into the issues and concerns of working families.
+A lifelong advocate for the people, Chairman Sabir previously served as a senior staffer in the Office of Pennsylvania State Senator Vincent Hughes and held leadership roles with the Nathaniel Sabir Memorial Scholarship Fund, Citizens for State Representative Louise Williams Bishop, and the First Judicial District of Pennsylvania.
+He began his career as a union construction worker, gaining firsthand insight into the needs of working families.

 You can follow Omar on